 In order to prevent Grants from getting dropped we create and replace procedures rather than drop and recreate.

 It’s a cursor formed by Oracle internally for individual SQL.

-No. SQL*Plus doesn’t contain PL/SQL engine unlike Oracle Forms.
-Because of which all PL/SQL is sent to database engine to get executed which increases the efficiency.
+No. SQL*Plus doesn’t contain PL/SQL engine, unlike Oracle Forms.
+Because of which all PL/SQL is sent to the database engine to get executed which increases the efficiency.
 Each SQL statement is individually sent to the database and not stripped off.